stephsplash30/Vibrating-Ultrasonic-Glove/README.md

 From Fig. ?, we note that there is significant overlap between the sensors at a distance outside of 20cm.
 Because of this, we likely do not need to worry too much about physical blind spots, focusing more on the problem of waves being reflected away.
 The bottom sensor appears to add a minimal working range, likely due to the angles making it harder for it to allow for waves to reflect back for it to detect.

 After testing each sensor individually, which was representative of a control group, we took measurements of all three sensors working together.
-And were left with the following results.
+We start off by doing the same test we did for the single sensor with the three sensor system, moving the rod side to side and up and down.
+Since this is our final mount, we measure at more data points to get a better picture of the shape of the working range.
+We once again can shade in the estimated working range of each, using a linear regression fit, to see that the working range of our three sensor system is greater in both the horizontal and vertical directions.

 ![Figure_1updown](https://github.com/stephsplash30/Vibrating-Ultrasonic-Glove/assets/50758177/6743e9ee-4eee-41dc-ad5e-87f6a683c2c6)

 ![Figure_1mw](https://github.com/stephsplash30/Vibrating-Ultrasonic-Glove/assets/50758177/26e3e1b2-fc9f-4690-a0bb-7d6f9d788e31)

+From our previous tests, we notice that the orientation of the rod is very important.
+If the rod is angled in the right direction, it'll more likely reflect waves to hit the sensor.
+Thus, we can do the same side to side, up and down test, while being able to rotate the rod at a given location.
+This gives us the maximum working range with tilt, meaning any object within the working range with tilt has a possibility to be measured by the sensor.
+We can see from Fig. ? and Fig. ?, the working ranges are much larger in both the horizontal and vertical directions.
+The tilt test helps clearly represent the increased working range for the vertical direction, greatly expanding our working range downwards, representing the mount that we use that has sensors angled downwards.

 ![Figure_ttnt1](https://github.com/stephsplash30/Vibrating-Ultrasonic-Glove/assets/50758177/51afaa08-e5db-47b6-b820-ab5d8997f2fc)